Daniel Kritenbrink: Career

-United States Ambassador to Vietnam
+United States ambassador to Vietnam

-A career member of the Senior Foreign Service, Kritenbrink was nominated by President Donald Trump to become the U.S. Ambassador to Vietnam on July 27, 2017.
+A career member of the Senior Foreign Service, Kritenbrink was nominated by President Donald Trump to become the U.S. ambassador to Vietnam on July 27, 2017.
 Prior to his nomination, he served as senior advisor for North Korea policy at the United States Department of State.
 He was confirmed by the U.S. Senate on October 26, 2017, and presented his credentials to Vietnamese President Trần Đại Quang on November 6, 2017.

 Kritenbrink told Vietnamese media shortly after taking office that representing the U.S. in an "important country" like Vietnam was "a dream come true".
 His ambassadorship is marked by warming relations between the United States and Vietnam, with him being regarded by Vietnamese state media as "the ambassador of the firsts" for his work to advance reconciliation between the former foes.

 During his tenure, two U.S. aircraft carriers visited Vietnam.
 The USS Carl Vinson made a port call off Đà Nẵng on 5 March 2018, becoming the first U.S. aircraft carrier to dock in the country since the Vietnam War ended in 1975.
 Two years later, the USS Theodore Roosevelt and its escorts completed a five-day visit to Đà Nẵng on 9 March 2020.

 On 27 August 2019, Kritenbrink became the first U.S. ambassador to visit a cemetery of North Vietnamese soldiers killed in the war when he visited the Trường Sơn Cemetery in Đông Hà, Quảng Trị where more than 10,000 fallen PAVN soldiers are laid to rest.

 On June 22, 2020, on the campus of Fulbright University Vietnam, Kritenbrink presented a two year $5 million USAID grant to support them with their international accreditation within the following five years.

 In February 2021, Kritenbrink made global headlines for an original rap and music video he recorded ahead of Tết celebrations in Vietnam.

 Assistant Secretary of State for East Asian and Pacific Affairs

-On March 26, 2021, President Joe Biden nominated Kritenbrink to be an Assistant Secretary of State for East Asian and Pacific Affairs.
+On March 26, 2021, President Joe Biden nominated Kritenbrink to be assistant secretary of state for East Asian and Pacific affairs.
 The Senate's Senate Foreign Relations Committee held hearings on his nomination on June 15, 2021.
 The committee reported his nomination favorably to the Senate floor on June 24, 2021.
-Kritenbrink was confirmed by the Senate on September 23, 2021, by a vote of 72-14.
+Kritenbrink was confirmed by the Senate on September 23, 2021, by a vote of 72–14.